 Endlessly scrolling through Instagram, or getting lost in video games.
 Your brain craves autopilot mode.

-But listen, you're not your brain.
+But you're not your brain.

-You're in this together, but your goals and aspirations aren't exactly aligned.
+Your goals and aspirations aren't exactly aligned.

 Your brain's mission is straightforward, to keep you alive.
 That's it.

 It doesn't care about your dreams, ambitions, or productivity.

 He just doesn't want you to die.

 The Attention War

 To win the attention war, your brain uses two tactics:

 1) First, it brings you into a zombie-like state of complacency and distraction.
 And you don't even realise it's happening.

 You think, "I'll just check TikTok real quick”… and poof… 45 minutes vanish.